Koneru Humpy: A Trailblazer in Indian Women’s Chess Triumphs Again

 Performance of Indian Women Players

-• Divya Deshmukh: Finished in 21st place with 7 points.
+• Divya Deshmukh: Finished 21st with 7 points.

 • Padmini Rout: Secured 26th place with 6.5 points.